Nuisance and Crime-Free Ordinances Initiative

 Advocates have challenged these ordinances in state and federal court and have filed HUD Office of Fair Housing and Equal Opportunity complaints.
 The DOJ and HUD have also investigated and brought litigation against localities with local “crime free” programs and nuisance property ordinances.
 Additionally, advocates have successfully passed laws that to limit or out right prohibit local crime free programs or nuisance property ordinances, such as California in 2018 and 2023, Illinois (provisions 65 Ill.
 Comp.
 Stat.
 Ann. § 5/1-2-1.5, 55 Ill.
 Comp.
 Stat.
 Ann. § 5/5-1005.10), Minnesota, Iowa (provisions Iowa Code Ann. §§ 562A.27B, 562B.25B, 331.304(11), and 364.3(11)), Maryland, and Pennsylvania.

-For additional information please check out this FAQ on Crime-Free Programs and Nuisance Property Ordinances and Their Impacts.
+For additional information please check out this FAQ on so-called Crime-Free Programs and Nuisance Property Ordinances.

 Last Updated December 2024